Verci87/OED-Expanded-Ryan/characters.md

 **Movement**: In OED Men and Elves a base speed of 6" (30'), Dwarves move at 5" (25') and Halflings at 4" (20') per round.

+**Vision**: in OEDr player character races do not have any special dark vision.
+This makes the dark far scarier, light sources more precious as well as a target for monsters, and creates a much more distinct demarcation between surface dwellers and the monsters of the deep.

 ### Humans

 **Class Options**: Can be a member of any class, and advance to an unlimited level.